syncfusion-content/blazor-docs/blazor/dialog/animation.md

 # Animation in Blazor Dialog Component

-The Dialog can be animated during the open and close actions.
+The [Blazor Dialog](https://www.syncfusion.com/blazor-components/blazor-modal-dialog) can be animated during the open and close actions.
 Also, users can customize animation's `Delay`, `Duration` and `Effect` by using the `DialogAnimationSettings` property.

-To get started quickly with animation in [Blazor Dialog Component](https://www.syncfusion.com/blazor-components/blazor-modal-dialog), you can check the video below.
+To get started quickly with animation in Blazor Dialog Component, you can check the video below.

 {% youtube "https://www.youtube.com/watch?v=qNW5d7C2L7g" %}